TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixAMediaScriptsPlugins/FeAdminlibinc/Index.rst

 fe\_adminLib is able to receive files in the forms.
 However there currently are heavy restrictions on how that is handled.
-Ideally the proces would be handled by the t3lib\_tcemain class used in the backend.
+Ideally the proces would be handled by the TYPO3\CMS\Core\DataHandler\DataHandler (t3lib\_tcemain) class used in the backend.
 In fact this could have been deployed but is not at this stage.
-The good thing about tcemain.php is that it perfectly handles the copying/deletion of files which goes into a certain field and even handles it independent of the storing method be it a list of filenames or use MM-relations to records (see tables.php section in 'Inside TYPO3').
+The good thing about DataHandler.php is that it perfectly handles the copying/deletion of files which goes into a certain field and even handles it independent of the storing method be it a list of filenames or use MM-relations to records (see tables.php section in 'Inside TYPO3').

 This is how files are handled by fe\_adminLib and the restrictions that apply currently: